equeumco/bot-freqtrade-equeum/README.md

 2. Open Shell/terminal/cmd and `cd` to repo folder
 3. Download docker images with command  `docker compose -f docker-compose-futures.yml pull`
 4. Run the image with command (one of these, of your choice):
-	- `docker compose -f docker-compose-futures.yml up -d` - to run futures setup
+	- `docker compose up -d` - to run futures setup
 	- `docker compose -f docker-compose-spot.yml up -d` - to run spot setup
-	- `docker compose -f docker-compose-benchmark.yml up -d` - to run both futures and spot together

 Thats all.
 Now the bot is running and you can [access it](#how-to-access-the-bot).